Internal Links

 YouTube Apollo 11 Moon landing

-And I won't waste my breath on those sad cases who claim it was all faked.
+And I won't waste my breath on those sad case conspiracy theorists who claim it was all faked.
 I lump

 them together with the religious loonies.
 They are mentally ill, in love with their